agocorona/hplayground/README.md

                        <*> inputInt Nothing `wake` OnKeyPress <++ br
              p  (show r) ++> noWidget

+The coming extension  `applicativeDo` for the GHC compiler will make this syntax much easier.
 Each widget creates his own rendering and manage his own events, that can be propagated or not down trough the monadic computation and trigger modifications in the DOM.